Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/TROUBLESHOOTING.md

 # Troubleshooting App Configuration issues

 This troubleshooting guide covers failure investigation techniques, common errors for the credential types in the Azure App Configuration Java client library, and mitigation steps to resolve these errors.
+The frequently asked question can be found in [FAQ][faq].

 ## Table of Contents